Looking for the Job Posting Website?

 Work Study Waitlist

 If you would like to be placed on the Work Study Waitlist, please complete the Work Study Waitlist Form.
 The Work

 Study office will award eligible students on a first-come, first-served basis.

 Certificate of Eligibility

-you will receive an SFCC Work Study Certificate of Eligibility form.
-This form contains information
+you will receive an SFCC Work Study Certificate of Eligibility form (COE).
+This form contains information about

 The pay rates for each assigned job will be based on the student's award (Federal, State, International,